koudaiii/check-latency-between-vm-and-azure-cache-for-redis-in-the-same-zone-and-vnet/README.md

 # How to connect to Redis from VM
 redis-benchmark -h xxx -p xxx -a xxx -t get,set -c 10 -n 10000

-# How to run network watcher
+# How to run Azure Network Watcher
 az network watcher test-connectivity --resource-group 20220128190422-resource-group --source-resource 20220128190422-vm --dest-address 20220128190422-redis.redis.cache.windows.net --dest-port 6379

 # How to clean up